slackapi/bolt-js/docs/_tutorials/getting_started.md

 })();
 ```

-If you restart your app, you should be able to add your bot user to a channel, say "hello", and it will respond.
+If you restart your app, you should be able to add your bot user to a channel, send any message that contains "hello", and it will respond.

-This is a basic example, but it gives you a place to start customizing your app based on your end goal.
-Let's try something a little more interactive by sending an interactive button rather than plain text.
+This is a basic example, but it gives you a place to start customizing your app based on your end goals.
+Let's try something a little more interactive by sending a button rather than plain text.

 ---

 ### Sending and responding to actions

-To use features like buttons, select menus, datepickers, dialogs, or message actions, you’ll need to enable interactivity.
-Similar to how you set up your app to listen for events, you'll need to specify a URL for Slack to send the action (such as, someone clicked a button) to.
+To use features like buttons, select menus, datepickers, dialogs, and message actions, you’ll need to enable interactivity.
+Similar to events, you'll need to specify a URL for Slack to send the action (such as *user clicked a button*).

 Back on your app configuration page, click on **Interactive Components** on the left side.
 You'll see that there's another **Request URL** box.

 By default, Bolt is configured to use same endpoint for interactive components that it uses for events, so use the same request URL as above (in the example, it was `https://8e8ec2d7.ngrok.io/slack/events`).
 Press the **Save Changes** button in the lower right hand corner, and that's it.
-Your app is now all set up for interactivity!
+Your app is all set up for interactivity!

 ![Configuring a Request URL](../assets/request-url-config.png "Configuring a Request URL")

 Now, let's go back to your app's code and add our own interactivity.
-This will consist of two steps: first, your app will send a message that contains a button.
-Then, your app will set up a listener for when that button is clicked and do something in response.
+This will consist of two steps:
+- First, your app will send a message that contains a button.
+- Next, your app will set up a listener that responds to a user when they click your app's button

-Below, I've modified the app code we've been writing to send a message with a button instead of a just sending a string:
+Below, I've modified the app code we wrote in the last section to send a message with a button rather than a string:

 ```javascript
 const { App } = require('@slack/bolt');